Amedar-Asterisk/U-Statistics-python/README.md

 **Format Explanation:**
 - In Einstein notation: each letter represents an index, each string like `"ab"` represents a factor of the kernel
-- In list notation: each sub-list `[i,j]` represents a factor of the kernel Both formats are equivalent and specify the same computation pattern.
+- In list notation: each sub-list `[i,j]` represents a factor of the kernel Both formats are equivalent and specify the same computation pattern in our package

 #### 3.2.3 Complete Example